Quantipy/quantipy/docs/API/_build/html/_sources/sites/release_notes/01_latest.rst.txt

 **New**: ``DataSet.missings(name=None)``

-This new method returns the missing data defintiton for the provided variable or all missing defintitons found in the dataset (if ``name`` is omitted).
+This new method returns the missing data definition for the provided variable or all missing definitions found in the dataset (if ``name`` is omitted).

 >>> dataset.missings()
 {u'q10': {u'exclude': [6]},